perforce/helix-authentication-extension/docs/Administrator-Guide-for-Helix-Authentication-Extension-v2019.1.md

 where `[snip]` means some information has been omitted.

+## Preparing for Installation

+Before installing the authentication extension there are a few steps to be taken.

+### Upgrade the Clients

+It is helpful for the end users to have updated Helix Core clients.
+The updated clients will direct the user to the web browser during the login progress.
+Older clients may only print the URL on the screen and not open the browser automatically.
+See the `README.md` file for the list of supported client versions.

+### Allow for non-SSO Users

+See the section below titled [Allowing for non-SSO Users](#(optional)-allowing-for-non-sso-users) for details.
+Administrative users should have a fallback of a database password in the event the SSO mechanism is not operational (for instance, the identity provider is temporarily unavailable).

 ## Building the Extension

 If you already have the `loginhook.p4-extension` file, go to the **Install** section.